Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/filter/bilateral_blur.rst

 The Bilateral Blur node performs a high-quality adaptive blur on the source image.

-It can be used for various purposes like: smoothing results from Blender's raytraced ambient occlusion, smoothing results from various unbiased renderers, to fake some performance-heavy processes, like blurry refractions/reflections, soft shadows, to make non-photorealistic compositing effects.
+It can be used for various purposes like: smoothing results from Blender's ray-traced ambient occlusion, smoothing results from various unbiased renderers, to fake some performance-heavy processes, like blurry refractions/reflections, soft shadows, to make non-photorealistic compositing effects.